NAIA AND NCAA SOCCER SCHOLARSHIPS

 Men’s soccer can offer 9.9 scholarships per team DI, 9 per team DII, 12 at the NAIA level and 18 scholarships per team for NJCAAA programs.

 Use our COLLEGE SEARCH TOOL to find the best soccer colleges… Make up your own list of soccer colleges that fit your academic and athletic profile.
-A list of DI soccer colleges can also be found here.
-Scroll down to the bottom of this page for the links that will take you to the search tool.
-In just a few minutes you will have your list of soccer colleges that exactly match your needs.
+A list of NCAA soccer colleges can also be found here.
+Division I Colleges.
+Division II Colleges.
+Division III Colleges.

 DI scholarships are not the only option: